Announcing our 2026 Buyer’s Choice Winners. Check out the list of products!

 TalentLMS’s free offering is a standout example of offering limited free versions of a paid product.
 TalentLMS’s free version is ideal for delivering training programs in very small businesses.

-The free version is limited to 5 users, and can only support 10 courses. product will be far less viable for organizations looking for low cost scaling.
-Paid plans offer more scaling, but can cost anywhere from $59-429/month depending on the number of users and features required.
+The free version is limited to 5 users and can only support 10 courses.
+The product will be far less viable for organizations looking for low-cost scaling.
+Paid plans offer more scaling, but can cost starts from $119 /month for 1-40 users, depending on the number of users and features required.
 TalentLMS also offers “Active Plans,” which scale pricing based on the number of active users within a month, rather than the pure number of seats.

 TalentLMS offers several advantages if an organization isn’t concerned with scalability limitations.
 Paid learning management systems tend to highly prioritize ease of use and manageability.
 This is crucial since so many LMS users are not IT specialists.
-TalentLMS’s reviewers highlight how this focus has paid dividends for the platform.
 The user interface is easy to use.
-HR managers are able to easily track employees and learners’ progress through courses and content.
+HR managers are able to easily track employees’ and learners’ progress through courses and content.
 It also offers a full range of corporate learning management features.
-These features are designed for business users, differentiating TalentLMS from many open-source LMS.
+These features are designed for business users, differentiating TalentLMS from many open-source LMSs.

 The free version can still be viable for very small use cases.
 Department training on a handful of specific courses is an ideal application for the free version of TalentLMS.
 Compliance training is a common use case.
 It can also serve as a demo version of the platform before organizations choose to invest in the platform financially.